ecometrica/django-wapiti/README.rst

 * better method for defining the permissions for a given API key
 * user authentication (OAuth or otherwise) and row-level permissions
 * call logging (for quota and throttling enforcement)
-* better handling of querysets and querylists: they are simply cast to a list and the first 100 elements are returned at the momment.
-A way of slicing into these results, or streaming them, is required instead
 * api introspection: /api/VER/ should return a json (or XML) representation of the currently registered models and calls
-* add project to pypy

 known bugs
 ~~~~~~~~~~